 Thank you to the author for creating and sharing this recipe! 🙏

-Hi Aly, thanks for your feedback and I'm sorry you didn't like the recipe!
-It's the first time a reader has provided feedback of the recipe being bland yet tasty and solid.
-The dough has a high percentage of butter and is meant to be very soft and tacky so I'm not sure how yours turned out otherwise.
-Thank you for your feedback!
+Hi Aly, thanks for your feedback and I'm sorry you didn't like the recipe.
+It's the first time a reader has said that the recipe was bland yet tasty and solid.
+Thank you for your feedback.

 Hello!
 And first of all, thank you for the recipe, I know how hard it can be sometimes to veganise a recipe, with all the trials and errors.